 A chimney fire has the potential to be highly explosive.
-In some instances, flames or dense smoke could even billow from the top of the chimney, being noticed by neighbors.
+In some instances, flames or thick smoke could even billow from the top of the chimney, being noticed by neighbors.
 In some cases, you might not even know that a fire is occurring in your chimney.
 It won’t be until after an inspection that you are told that there was a fire.
 Meanwhile, you could be causing significant damage to your chimney as well as other combustible parts of your home.

 Increase the Life of Your Chimney

 Your goal is for your chimney to last a significant amount of time.
 You want to be able to light a fire in your fireplace with the knowledge that it’s safe for you to do so.
-Cleaning is a way to keep everything working properly throughout the entire year.
+Cleaning is a way to keep everything working correctly throughout the entire year.
 If you don’t focus on the maintenance, you could end up shaving years off of your chimney with each use.
 Before you know it, you will have no choice but to replace your chimney.

 The good news is that there’s a better option available to you.
 You can extend the life of your chimney by making sure that a professional is cleaning it and examining it for problems on an annual basis.
 Why annual?
 It will allow even the smallest of issues to be caught early on.
 Every winter, you are using your fireplace regularly.
 As such, it only makes sense to have a chimney sweep come out on an annual basis.